danilop/MCP2Lambda/README.md

     style F fill:#dff,stroke:#333,stroke-width:2px
 ```

-It acts as a bridge between MCP clients and AWS Lambda functions, allowing generative AI models to access and run Lambda functions as tools.
+This MCP server acts as a bridge between MCP clients and AWS Lambda functions, allowing generative AI models to access and run Lambda functions as tools.
 This is useful, for example, to access private resources such as internal applications and databases without the need to provide public network access.

 The MCP server gives access to two tools: